 Sign up for emails or text alerts

 The Safe Routes to School: Bike and Pedestrian Safety Education (SRTS) program is made possible by a grant from the Washington State Department of Transportation (WSDOT).
-OSPI collaborates with Feet First and Cascade Bicycle Club to provide training and materials to the funded districts.
+OSPI collaborates with Cascade Bicycle Club to provide training and materials to the funded districts.
 The goal of the program is to improve safety and encourage more students in grades 5–8 to safely walk and bicycle to school.
 In the process, the programs are working to reduce traffic congestion and improve student health and the environment, increase student academic success, increase attendance, and make communities more livable for everyone.

 The SRTS program provides training and materials to districts and schools to implement the program and the grant funds are used to purchase a bicycle fleet and a trailer to store them in.